 , was kinda like Mario, except faster, and he went through loops and stuff.
 He kinda disappeared around '95 though, and wouldn't return for three years in this one 3D game

 I can't remember, hmmmm...

 , yo-yos, laser pointers and Beanie Babies were all the rage with kids.
-A Razor scooter and roller blades were invented and quickly considered two of the must have items, and the Discman began to replace the Walkman.
+The Razor scooter and roller blades were invented and quickly considered two of the must have items, and the Discman began to replace the Walkman.
 In Japan, we saw a farewell to the Darker and Edgier Metal Heroes

 and Kamen Rider